NonNon-Works/nonnon-sheet-docs/EN/custom-cell-usage.md

 # Using Custom Cells

-You can customize a field's cell UI by applying specific attributes.\
+You can customize a field's cell UI by applying specific attributes.
 For example, applying the `Slider` attribute to a `float` field changes its cell UI to a slider.
-For example, adding the Slider attribute to a float type field will change the cell UI to a slider.

 {% columns %}
 {% column %}